daavko/pxls-userscripts/README.md

 ## How to build a script locally

-Run the `build.js` script with Node.js to build.
-The first argument is the path to the script you want to build.
+Run `npm run build`.
 There's also the following options you can include:

 - `--no-minify` - Don't minify the output script (useful for debugging)
 - `--sourcemap` - Generate a source map for the output script (useful for debugging)